BLESSEDSAMUELES/PlantPal/README.md

 # PlantPal 🪴

 ### Your AI-powered companion for plant care.
 Identify, check health, and manage your digital garden—all in real-time.
+### New User use Sign up to create a account
+### Evaluators use the email id: blessedsam40@gmail.com && password: Blessed@1 for the admin dashboard

 [**🟢 LIVE DEMO: https://plant-pal-ivory.vercel.app/**](https://plant-pal-ivory.vercel.app/)